poseidon-framework/janno/README.md

 - **input_janno_file_or_packages**: One or multiple paths to package directories or .janno files

+`validate` always tries to give you comprehensive and specific information about what seems to be wrong with a package or .janno file.
+Some times though it can not test lower level aspects as long as top level issues are not fixed.
+That means new errors might pop up after fixing top level problems.
+If you're preparing a package you should rerun the validator until it does not show any remaining issues.
+It's also likely that the validator does not catch every possible mistake one could introduce when preparing a package.
+It's supposed to be helpful, but can never be perfect.

 ## R interface

 Above described command line modules can also be called from within R.